wanhades/AbyssVideoDownloader/README.md

 # AbyssVideoDownloader

 **AbyssVideoDownloader** is a command-line Kotlin application that allows users to download Abyss.to videos.
-It supports downloading videos in different resolutions and gives users control over the file name and output path.
+It supports downloading videos in different resolutions.

-## Features

-- **Download Videos:** Easily download Abyss.to videos.
-- **Resolution Support:** Choose the resolution directly from available options.
-- **Custom Output Path:** Specify the output file name and path using the `-o` flag.
-- **Interactive Input:** The application will prompt you for the video URL or ID.

 ## Prerequisites